human-pangenomics/hprc_intermediate_assembly/data_tables/README.md

 Run from [HPRC's production workflows](https://github.com/human-pangenomics/hpp_production_workflows/blob/master/annotation/wdl/tasks/liftoff.wdl) using CHM13 annotations derived from [JHU RefSeqv110 + Liftoff v5.2](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/annotation/chm13v2.0_RefSeq_Liftoff_v5.2.gff3.gz).
 Note that the input gff3 was manually fixed ([available here](https://public.gi.ucsc.edu/~pnhebbar/chm13v2.0_RefSeq_Liftoff_v5.1.gff3)) with the introduction unique postfixes that fix duplicate IDs which were present.

 * Output GFF3

+### Known Issues

+- **Assemblies not in proper sort order** – ✅ Fixed in **v0.3**
+  - The original fasta files did not have sequences in natural sort order.
+All prior assemblies were reuploaded as sorted fastas.
+To reflect the fact that there was a change, but it is not expected to alter any analysis outputs the assembly names (and filenames) were changed from v1 to v1.0.1.
+- **Three samples were labeled with wrong haplotype** – ✅ Fixed in **v0.6**
+  - Three samples were haplotype swapped (in versions 1.0 and 1.0.1):
+    - HG01978
+    - HG02257
+    - HG03516
+  - New corrected assemblies are assigned version v1.1.0
+  - To maintain records and intentionally break prior URIs included in assembly data tables, the old (incorrect) versions and their annotations have been moved to the haplotype_swapped folder of the relevant assembly folders.